Mortgage-Payment Firm CEO Denies Misleading Homeowners

 The company collected more than $73 million in “improperly disclosed, nonrefundable setup fees” for more than 126,000 customers nationwide from 2011 to 2015, bureau attorney Patrick Gushue said during opening arguments this week.
 During those four years, Lipsky earned more than $33 million in shareholder proceeds, according to the bureau.

-In court filings, Nationwide accused bureau of using a Justice Department initiative called Operation Chokepoint to unfairly disrupt its business relationships without due process.
+In court filings, Nationwide accused the bureau of using a Justice Department initiative called Operation Choke Point to unfairly disrupt its business relationships without due process.
 The company claims the initiative, launched in 2013, “seeks to eliminate certain lawful businesses disfavored by CFPB and other federal agencies” by using their power to “quietly coerce banks to terminate their relationships with the disfavored business.”

 Nationwide says it had to terminate or suspend its program for 130,000 customers after the bureau named four of its banking partners in a public court filing in June 2015.